golemfactory/hackathons/Knowledge-base/README.md

 Hello hackers!
-This repository will guide you through the Golem Online Hackathon, Golem Beta 1 and everything you might need to hack successfully!
+This repository will guide you through the Golem + Gitcoin GR9 Hackathon, Golem Beta 1 software release and everything you might need to hack successfully!

 Golem Network is a cloud computing power service where everyone can develop, manage and execute workloads in an unstoppable, inexpensive and censorship-free environment.